zowe/zowe-cli/README.md

 <b>Notes:</b>

-- Depending on how you configured npm on Linux or Mac, you might need to refix the `npm install -g` command or the `npm uninstall -g` command with `sudo` to let npm have write access to the installation directory.
+- Depending on how you configured npm on Linux or Mac, you might need to prefix the `npm install -g` command or the `npm uninstall -g` command with `sudo` to let npm have write access to the installation directory.
 - On Windows, the `npm install -g` command might fail several times due to an `EPERM` error.
 This appears to be a bug that npm documented in their GitHub issues.
 This behaviour does not appear to be specific to installing the Zowe CLI package.
 Unfortunately, the only solution that we know of is to issue the `npm cache clean` command and the `npm install -g` command repeatedly until it works.

 ## Uninstall Zowe CLI